 These are users who do not have a user account for your site/app.
-You can choose to include these users in tables when there is an 'Include anonymous users' checkbox on the upper left corner.
-Alternatively, you can include anonymous users by default in these tables by changing your Pulse settings.
+Anonymous users are included by default.
+You can choose to exclude these users in tables when there is an 'Include anonymous users' checkbox on the upper left corner.
+Alternatively, you can exclude anonymous users by default in these tables by changing your Real User Monitoring settings.

 Load Time on Live Tab

 The Load Time is the average page load time for the 100 most recent requests that your site had received.
 This is updated frequently and uses only live requests, not historic data.
 The load times are added up and divided by the number of load times collected.

 The Performance tables with load times include color-coded segements to clarify how long each part of the page load takes.